rs-anderson/Clustering-Ward-Level-Poverty-Using-Satellite-Imagery/README.md

 <img src="./figures_for_readme/final_image_pair.png" alt="grid" width="400"/>

 <code>get_features.ipynb</code>:
 This script implements the methodology used to map each plain satellite image, with the aid of its corresponding mask, to a set of features.
-This involves modifiying the VGG11 model to include "convolutional masking layer".
+This involves modifiying the VGG11 model to include a "convolutional masking layer".
 An illustration of the modified CNN can be seen below:

 <img src="./figures_for_readme/vgg_modified_final.png" alt="grid" width="800"/>